aimms/how-to/Articles/363/363-getting-started-tutorials.rst

 As a beginner AIMMS user, the best starting point is the Tutorials.

-Tutorial for beginners
+Tutorial for Beginners
 -------------------------
 The Tutorial for Beginners is a one-hour tutorial designed as the bare minimum needed to build simple models using the AIMMS Model Explorer.
 Data values are entered manually using data pages, and you can build a page with objects to view and modify the data.

 * `Download the Tutorial for Beginners <https://download.aimms.com/aimms/download/references/AIMMS_tutorial_beginner.pdf>`_

-Tutorial for professionals
+Tutorial for Professionals
 ----------------------------
 The tutorial for professionals covers advanced language features and building tools.